10cyrilc/Music-Downloader-Bot/Readme.md

 ## What is This BOT?

-### Ever Wondered how to download songs from Spotify?
+### Ever Wondered how to download songs from Spotify or YouTube?

 ### This BOT Can help you to download songs from spotify using <a href = "https://github.com/spotDL/spotify-downloader">spotdl</a>
+### This BOT Can help you to download songs from YouTube using <a href = "https://github.com/spotDL/https://github.com/yt-dlp/yt-dlp">yt-dlp</a>
 ## Setup

 ### On Heroku